intermine/im-docs/docs/about/index.rst

 The publicly available InterMine instances include:

 * `FlyMine <http://www.flymine.org>`_  - a data warehouse of integrated fruit fly genetic, genomic and proteomic data
-* `modMine <http://modmine.modencode.org>`_ - a data warehouse including a repository for modENCODE project fly and worm data, alongside analysis tools
 * `YeastMine <http://yeastmine.yeastgenome.org>`_ - an integrated data warehouse of yeast genomic data, developed by SGD
 * `RatMine <http://ratmine.mcw.edu/ratmine>`_ - an integrated data warehouse of rat genomic data, developed by RGD
-* `MouseMine <http://beta.mousemine.org>`_ - an integrated data warehouse of mouse genomic data, developed by MGI
+* `MouseMine <http://www.mousemine.org>`_ - an integrated data warehouse of mouse genomic data, developed by MGI
-* `metabolicMine <http://www.metabolicmine.org>`_ - a  data warehouse targeted at the metabolic disease community, containing relevant datasets from rat, mouse and human
 * `TargetMine <http://targetmine.nibio.go.jp>`_ - a data warehouse for candidate gene prioritisation and drug target discovery, developed at NIBIO, Japan
+* `Zebrafishmine <http://www.Zebrafishmine.org>`_ - an integrated data warehouse of zebrafish genomic data, developed by ZFIN
-* `mitominer <http://mitominer.mrc-mbu.cam.ac.uk>`_ - a data warehouse of mitochondrial proteomics data for a range of organisms
+* `Thalemine <https://apps.araport.org/thalemine>`_ - a data warehouse for Arabidopsis thaliana Col-0 for the ARAPORT project
+* `PhytoMine <https://phytozome.jgi.doe.gov/phytomine>`_ - an integrated data warehouse of over 50 plant genomes from Phytozome.

+See the InterMine `registry <http://registry.intermine.org>`_ for the full list of InterMine instances.

 More information: